Dividend Income Calculator

 What is dividend income?

 Dividend income is the cash payment companies distribute to shareholders from their profits.
-It's a form of passive income that can provide regular cash flow from your stock investments.
+It is a form of passive income that can provide regular cash flow from your stock investments.
+Most established companies pay dividends quarterly, though some pay monthly or annually.

 Should I reinvest my dividends?